Notes on “THE JUDDERMAN”, a tv ad for Metz schnapps, directed by Enda McCallion 2000

 TRIBES THAT DON’T EXIST

-Robert Macfarlane, The Old Ways, Penguin, 2012
+Notes on Robert Macfarlane’s, The Old Ways, Penguin, 2012 and Steve Dilworth’s sculptures

 The Old Ways is a fascinating account of some of the paths that Robert Macfarlane has taken during his exploration of ancient byways and strange landscapes, and some of the people he has encountered on his travels.